 From my experience, coverage is sheer to light when applied with a fluffy powder brush, and can be build up to medium coverage when spot applied with the fingers or a concealer brush.

 lilah b.’s Flawless Finish Foundation also features a blend of clean botanical ingredients like aloe, agar, and coconut oil.
 These ingredients provide moisturizing and hydrating benefits that help balance out everything from dry to oily skin.
+The formula is also cruelty-free, vegan, and free of synthetic fragrances and gluten.

 Ingredients: Talc, Mica, Dimethicone, Hdi/Trimethylol Hexyllactone Crosspolymer, Octyldodecyl Stearoyl Stearate, Aloe Barbadensis Leaf Extract, Agar, Cocos Nucifera (Coconut) Oil, Silica, Zinc Stearate, Pentaerythrityl Tetraisostearate, Hydrogenated Polycyclopentadiene, Caprylic/Capric Triglyceride, Lauroyl Lysine, Disodium Edta, Potassium Sorbate, Dehydroacetic Acid, Caprylyl Glycol, Hexylene Glycol, Phenoxyethanol.
 May Contain: Iron Oxides (Ci 77491, Ci 77492, Ci 77499), Titanium Dioxide (Ci 77891), Manganese Violet (Ci 7774).